jmtd/wadc/readme.txt

 The file menu takes care of loading & saving your programs, this should all be pretty obvious.
 The default extension for a program is .wl ("Wad Language").
-(all example source files and includes are located in the "examples" subdirectory).

 In the program menu, "Run" runs your current program.
 You should do this frequently to see what your map looks like.
 If there were errors parsing your